This recipe for Sheet Pan Sausage & Veggies came about because I have a really bad habit of watching the same shows over and over.

-What's great about this recipe is that you can switch it up with whatever you have in the fridge - broccoli, white potatoes, pork sausage... the possibilities are endless.
-Another great way to spice it up is by - literally - switching up the spice blends.
-I've made this with a jerk seasoning, Cajun, or keeping it traditional with the spice combinations I used below.
+What’s great about this recipe is that you can switch it up with whatever you have in the fridge – broccoli, white potatoes, pork sausage… the possibilities are endless.
+Another great way to spice it up is by – no pun intended – literally switching up the spice blends.
+I’ve made this with a jerk seasoning, Cajun, or keeping it traditional with the spice combinations I used below.

-You can eat this as is or add some dipping sauces on the side.
-Let me know - what's your guilty pleasure TV show?
+You can eat this as is or add some sauces to drizzle on top.
+Let me know – what’s your guilty pleasure TV show?